“A sensitive rendering of shattered lives.” Kirkus Reviews

-Laura Harrington’s latest novel is a portrait of a family in crisis, the mysterious disappearance of a young girl, and of a brother and sister whose love of the natural world just might save their lives.
+Laura Harrington’s new novel is a portrait of a family in the midst of recovery, the mysterious disappearance of a young woman, and of a brother and sister whose love of the natural world just might save their lives.

-Set in 1970, a watershed moment in American history, A Catalog of Birds tells the story of the Flynn family and the devastating impact of the Vietnam War.
+Set in 1970, a watershed moment in American History, A Catalog of Birds tells the story of the Flynn family and the devastating impact of the Vietnam War.
 At the heart of the novel is the relationship between siblings Nell and Billy Flynn.
 Nell excels academically and is headed to college and a career in science.
-Billy, a passionate bird artist, enlists as a pilot to fulfill his lifelong dream of flying.
-The only survivor when his helicopter is shot down, he returns home so seriously wounded he may never use his right hand again.
+Billy, a passionate artist, enlists as a pilot to fulfill his lifelong dream of flying.
+He is the only survivor when his helicopter is shot down.
+When he returns home his wounds limit his ability to sketch or even hold a pencil.
 As Billy struggles to regain the life he once had, Nell and their family will have to do all that’s possible to save him.